excid3/simple_discussion/README.md

 <%= link_to "Forum", simple_discussion_path %>
 ```

-This will take the user to the views inside the Rails engine.
+This will take the user to the views inside the Rails engine and that's all you have to do!

+### Customizing All The Things!

 If you'd like to customize the views that SimpleDiscussion uses, you can install the views to your Rails app: